tgirke/rcf/snapshot.md

 ## Detailed report

-Much detailed activity stats cluster nodes are collected by Ganglia.
+Much detailed activity stats on cluster nodes are collected by Ganglia.
 To view them, visit this [page](http://ganglia.bioinfo.ucr.edu/ganglia/).
 The user name and password for this page are both `g a n g l i a`